-Delete and replace the paragraph regarding the Brooklyn Park/Maple Grove campus CAPTE status with the following:
+Delete the current CAPTE statement regarding the Brooklyn Park/Maple Grove campus and replace with the following:

 Effective April 26, 2017, Rasmussen College - Brooklyn Park/Maple Grove has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA, 22314; phone: 703-706-3245; email: accreditation@apta.org).
+If needing to contact the program/institution directly, please call 763-496-6022 or email Matthew.Vraa@rasmussen.edu.

 Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program is progressing toward accreditation and may matriculate students in technical/professional courses.
 Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.